AaltoSciComp/python-for-scicomp/content/numpy.rst

 .. questions::

+   - What is vectorization?
    - Why using NumPy instead of pure python?
    - How to use basic NumPy?

 .. objectives::

+   - Understand the Numpy array object
    - Be able to use basic NumPy functionality
    - Understand enough of NumPy to seach for answers to the rest of your questions ;)